Football clubs in Spain – Region by region

-The league listings on this page have been fully updated for the 2025/26 season and feature all the Spanish football clubs in the top three tiers – LaLiga, the Segunda Division and the Primera Federacion which is split into two 20-team regionalised sections.
+The league listings on this page have been fully updated for the 2026/27 season and feature all the Spanish football clubs in the top three tiers – La Liga, the Segunda Division and the Primera Federacion, which is split into two 20-team regionalised leagues.

-We also have a separate piece on the biggest Spanish football rivalries which explores some of the most passionate local derbies and feistiest clashes around the country.
+We also have a separate piece on the biggest Spanish football rivalries, which explores some of the most passionate local derbies and feistiest clashes around the country.

-Football clubs in Spain (2025/26) – Regional guides
+Football clubs in Spain – Regional guides

 Madrid

-Madrid is not just the capital of Spain, but it has been described as the capital of European football in recent years with Atleti rising to become a genuine continental force alongside neighbours and 15-times European champions Real Madrid, arguably the biggest club in world football.
-There’s plenty going on away from the big two though, with a trip to Vallecas to see barrio boys Rayoa popular with visitors to the city, while you can also catch a game in the South Madrid commuter towns of Getafe, Leganes and Alcorcon.
+Madrid is not just the capital of Spain, but it has been described as the capital of European football in recent years with Atleti rising to become a genuine continental force alongside neighbours and 15-time European champions Real Madrid, arguably the biggest club in world football.
+There’s plenty going on away from the big two though, with a trip to Vallecas to see barrio boys Rayo popular with visitors to the city, while you can also catch a game in the South Madrid commuter towns of Getafe, Leganes and Alcorcon.

 The Madrid clubs

-LaLiga: Real Madrid, Atletico Madrid, Getafe, Rayo Vallecano
+La Liga: Real Madrid, Atletico Madrid, Getafe, Rayo Vallecano

 Segunda: Leganes